raymondw2/seq-wm/README.md

-# seq-wm
+# Sequential Morris Water Maze (sWM)
-2024 ICML Rapid Learning without Catastrophic Forgetting in the Morris Water Maze
+This repository is for 2024 ICML Paper: Rapid Learning without Catastrophic Forgetting in the Morris Water Maze